 This is a powerful and deeply moving coming-of-age story that explores themes of identity, courage, and the arduous journey toward self-acceptance.
 Thank you for sharing it.
 It functions as a compelling piece of speculative fiction, using the concept of "Permanent Nudity" (PN) as a potent metaphor for any non-conformist identity or belief that makes an individual a target in a conservative society.

-Kezia’s attempt to reconnect with her distant husband by walking in naked backfires when she finds him with friends.
-Humiliated, she becomes invisible behind her skin.
-Advised by her divorce lawyer, she reclaims her body by living nude at home, turning vulnerability into a boundary.
-Her nakedness becomes a public protest and a path to sovereignty.
-Through backlash and gradual acceptance, she rebuilds her life, finding love, reconciling with her family.
+Kezia's attempt to reconnect with her husband by walking in naked backfires when she finds him with friends.
+Humiliated, she's advised by her divorce lawyer to reclaim her body by living nude at home.
+Her nakedness becomes a public protest, leading her through backlash to sovereignty, unexpected love, and family reconciliation.